gem/oq-engine/doc/reusing-hazard.md

 at each new risk calculation, thus paying a performance penalty.

 7. The same can be said for *vulnerability/fragility functions*: any change there would make reusing them across versions very hard.
-Notice that such change happened few months ago already.
+Such a change happened few months ago already.
 The solution is to not reuse old risk models and to re-parse them at each new risk calculation, thus paying a performance penalty.